ahpohl/fronius-bridge/README.md

 - mqtt
   - broker: Hostname or IP of the MQTT broker.
   - port: MQTT broker port (1883 for unencrypted, 8883 for TLS, if supported by your setup).
-  - topic: Base MQTT topic to publish under (e.g., fronius-ng).
+  - topic: Base MQTT topic to publish under (e.g., fronius-bridge).
 Subtopics may be used for values/events/device info.
   - user: Optional username for broker authentication.
   - password: Optional password for broker authentication.
   - queue_size: Size of the internal publish queue.
 Increase if bursts of data may outpace network/broker temporarily.